00ffaatt/00ffaatt/README.md

 ## Hi there 👋

+Aspiring bioinformatician with BSc. in Life Sciences.
+Experience with biological data analysis and basic software development

+# Languages
+Mainly Java and Python but looking to learn more!

 <!--
 **00ffaatt/00ffaatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.